 Fuzzy Mud by Louis Sachar ages 8 – 12

 They’re not supposed to be in the woods, but to avoid Chad the bully Tamaya and Marshall go there anyway.
-Tamaya discovers the weird looking “fuzzy mud” and throws it at the Chad’s face who followed them.
+Tamaya discovers the weird looking “fuzzy mud” and throws it at Chad’s face who had followed them.
 When Chad goes missing, and Tamaya’s hand gets a bloody rash, it’s clear that the mud is not just mud.
 Fast-paced and adventurous, kids won’t be able to put this book down.
 I couldn’t.

 The Jupiter Pirates Hunt for the Hydra by Jason Fry ages 8 – 12

-You’re 12 year old kids are going to love this one – it’s a GREAT pirate adventure, only these pirates are in space and now supposed to be called the more politically correct term “privateers.”
+This is a GREAT pirate adventure, only these pirates are in space and now supposed to be called the more politically correct term “privateers.”
 Tycho and his siblings are competing amongst each other for who will be the next captain after their mom.
 When it’s Tycho’s turn to captain, he encounters a ship with a suspicious diplomat.
 Unable to seize the ship’s cargo because of the diplomat, Tycho’s family demands a court decide.

 Hypnotists by Gordon Korman ages 8 – 12